cdata/toolbox/README.md

 This is a standard library of sorts that I use for personal projects and demos.

-The "bag" contains common patterns and tools for state management that I find myself writing repeatedly.
+The "box" contains common patterns and tools for state management that I find myself writing repeatedly.
 The general emphasis of this library is to offer feather-weight patterns that support using the best of modern app-building patterns on the web.

-Some of the "tricks" have better-known, better-tested and/or better-featured alternatives.
+Some of the "tools" have better-known, better-tested and/or better-featured alternatives.
 It is usually safe to assume that if some code makes its way here, it is because one or more of the following things was true at the time it was
 added: